Indian Valve Train Design Revealed

 7) Valve Spring Rate, and Spring Loading

 I can't give hard numbers here, because there are so many variables to consider, but I can speak in general terms.
 You should read my "Valve Spring Study" first.
 As mentioned before, it is best to design a cam with minimal component wear, and maximum power in mind, and while using the most appropriate valve spring.
 Installed springs are measured with a "Seat Pressure", and a "Full Open Pressure".
 The heavier the total mass of valve train components, the heavier the seat pressure should be.
-A Scout should typically be around 95 pounds on the seat, and at or above 160 pounds at stock max lift within the normal operating speed range.
+A stock Scout should typically be around 80 pounds on the seat, and at or above 160 pounds at max lift within the normal operating speed range.
 Now if you increase the max lift, the full open pressures will go up accordingly, which is needed to get the valve to properly close without valve float.
 Plus if the operating RPM is to be significantly increased, either the spring pressure needs to be greater than usual, or the valve train components need to be lightened.
-Springs of diffeent styles will have a different spring rate, which will either have a higher or lower full open pressure assuming they are both set at the same 95 pound seat pressure.
+Springs of diffeent styles will have a different spring rate, which will either have a higher or lower full open pressure assuming they are both set at the same 80 pound seat pressure.
 Once an RPM limit, max lift, and valve train component weight has been determined, a proper spring pressure, and rate can be determined.
 This is next to impossible to predict precisely.
 Too tight causes excess wear, and a power loss, while too light causes valve float, and potential piston/valve damage in over head valve motors.
-On my Twin Enginned Stroker Scout for Bonneville, with very light Titanium valves, and retainers, I will try the Indian "741" 8-coil springs shimmed up for a 105 pound seat pressure, and hope for a 230 pound full open pressure.
-I have some stronger 7-coil springs that when shimmed up for 105 seat pressure will make more full open pressure than the 8-coil springs.
+On my Twin Enginned Stroker Scout for Bonneville, with very light Titanium valves, and retainers, I am using Gary Stark's new "7-Coil" springs shimmed up for a 105 pound seat pressure, and hope for a 180 pound full open pressure.
 With light valve train, I should be good for 7,500 RPM (I hope!).
 This RPM should only be rarely seen climbing through the gears, and ending with a 6,500 RPM top gear steady pull.
 There are several spring rate calculators to be found on the internet (happy surfing!)

 James R. Mosher